michaellihs/golab/doc/golab_personal-access-token.md

-## golab login
+## golab personal-access-token

-Login to Gitlab
+Create a personal access token

 ### Synopsis

-Login to Gitlab using username and password
+Create a personal access token for a user identified by username and password

 ```
-golab login [flags]
+golab personal-access-token [flags]
 ```

 ### Options

 ```
-  -h, --help              help for login
+  -h, --help              help for personal-access-token
   -s, --host string       (required) Hostname (http://gitlab.my-domain.com) of the gitlab server
   -p, --password string   (optional) Password for the login
   -u, --username string   (required) Username for the login